Peter Donat

-Early life
+Early life and education

-Pierre Collingwood Donat was born in Kentville, Nova Scotia, Canada, the son of Marie (née Bardet) and Philip Ernst Donat, a landscape gardener.
-Richard Donat, who starred on the television show Haven, is Peter's younger brother.
+Pierre Collingwood Donat was born in Kentville, Nova Scotia, to a Canadian mother Marie (née Bardet) and a British father Philip Ernst Donat, a landscape gardener by trade.
+His German paternal grandfather, Ernst Emil Donat, immigrated to England from Prussia.
+His younger brother Richard was also an actor.
 His uncle was Oscar winning British actor Robert Donat.

-Peter Donat emigrated to the United States in 1950, studied drama at Yale University, and first came to attention as a stage actor in the lead of a production of Cyrano de Bergerac.
+Donat graduated from Acadia University, then studied at the Yale School of Drama.
+There, he first came to attention as a stage actor in the lead of a production of Cyrano de Bergerac.

 In 1961, he played a leading role in Donald Jack's stage play The Canvas Barricade, the first Canadian play performed at the Stratford Festival.